 Add the OrderStatus attribute to the search field and define the name.

-Redeploy your application and click on the Search button on your orders overview.
+Redeploy your application and click the Search button on your orders overview.
 The new search field appears.

 Use the Order status search field to filter your list on a specific order status and click the ‘Search’ button on the right side.